 - A large share of Africa’s poor is made up of smallholder farmers, the majority of which keep animals.
 Increased livestock productivity can improve the livelihoods of these producers; higher production also translates into lower food prices, to the clear benefit of the majority of households who are buyers of animal protein.

-With these indicators, livestock production and butchery for that matter look exciting.
+With these indicators, livestock production and butchery for that matter look promising.
 Agriculture is truly business.

 Despite the glaring challenges, Yakubu wears a genuine smile and it inspires us.
 We invite you to help us make the future billion-dollar industry better today.
 Yakubu cannot wait!